mclark610/node-projects/README.md

 It also needs its database schema updated.
 I cleaned up the design to make it a bit simpler.

+want to incorporate supply chain management in next version

 It also demonstrates how to set up and use: sequelize